nickhuynhq/Tasker/README.md

 # TASKER.

-**Tasker is a task checklist application to help users view their to do and completed tasks**
+**Tasker is a task checklist application to help users view their to-do and completed tasks**

 This project was created to experiment with TypeScript with React as well as to help myself create tasks which can be saved in local storage.
 I was able to learn a lot about the benefits of TypeScript and will be definitely using it in the future!